Production Designers

 How do production designers work with Japanese heritage architecture?

-Our production designers have extensive experience working with Japan's protected heritage sites, including Kyoto's temples and shrines, Nara's historic monuments, and Himeji Castle.
-They understand Agency for Cultural Affairs requirements and navigate temple management permissions for commercial filming.
+Our production designers have worked widely with Japan's protected heritage sites.
+These include Kyoto's temples and shrines, Nara's historic monuments, and Himeji Castle.
+They know the Agency for Cultural Affairs rules and handle temple management permissions for commercial filming.

 Can you handle both studio builds and locations?

-Yes, our production designers excel at combining studio construction at Toho Studios and Toei Kyoto Studios with practical locations across Japan.
-Toei's period backlot provides standing Edo-era streetscapes, while our designers adapt modern and traditional locations for your story.
+Yes.
+Our production designers excel at pairing studio builds at Toho Studios and Toei Kyoto Studios with real locations across Japan.
+Toei's period backlot offers standing Edo-era streetscapes.
+Our designers shape both modern and classic locations to fit your story.

 What about period productions in Japan?

-Our production designers have extensive experience with historical periods, from Edo-era jidaigeki settings to Meiji modernization and post-war Japan.
-Toei Kyoto Studios maintains standing period sets, and our designers work with craftspeople skilled in traditional Japanese construction and design.
+Our production designers have worked widely across past eras, from Edo-era jidaigeki settings to Meiji modernization and post-war Japan.
+Toei Kyoto Studios keeps standing period sets.
+Our designers work with craftspeople skilled in traditional Japanese building and design.

 Do you provide the full art department?

-Yes, we can staff complete art departments scaled to your production.
-This includes art directors, set decorators, prop masters, construction coordinators, and all supporting roles, with bilingual coordination to bridge Japanese and international production methods.
+Yes.
+We can staff complete art departments scaled to your production.
+The team covers art directors, set decorators, prop masters, construction coordinators, and every supporting role.
+Bilingual planning bridges Japanese and global production methods.

 How do production designers work with other departments?